sanjsawhney/staphylococcus-pseudintermedius/README.md

 # staphylococcus-pseudintermedius
 This repository contains all code used in Sawhney &amp; Vargas et al. (2023).
+Detailed protocol for the CRISPR spacer identification and sharing analyses are available in CRISPR Spacer Pipeline.pdf

 ## Figure 1B, Suppl Figure 3B: Accessory_Genome_PCoA